 Who We Are

-The Greater Portland Council of Governments (GPCOG) AmeriCorps Resilience Corps Fellowship is a unique opportunity to launch your career in climate, sustainability, resilience, economic or community development, land use, transportation, or urban planning.
-Fellows gain high-level ‘on the job’ experience through a year of public service, build their personal and professional networks, and receive training, mentorship, and professional development in their desired field of future work.
+The Greater Portland Council of Governments AmeriCorps Resilience Corps Fellowship is a unique opportunity to launch your career in climate, sustainability, environmental and community resilience, environmental justice, and coastal resilience planning.
+Fellows gain high-level ‘on the job’ experience, build their personal and professional networks, and receive training, mentorship, and professional development in their desired field of future work.

-The Resilience Corps advances regional resilience by accelerating civic innovation, climate action, digital equity, and accessible transportation and housing for local government offices and non-profit agencies.
+The Resilience Corps advances regional resilience and climate action for local government offices, regional planning organizations, and non-profit agencies.
 Projects are varied, complex, interesting, and deeply important to the state of Maine.